-Four aspects of the hardware are important to us (see figure 1).
+Four aspects of the hardware are important to us (see Figure 1).

-- 1. The two processors have independent main core memories and communicate through the extended core storage (ECS), which has a latency of 4 microseconds and is capable of transferring ten words of 60 bits each in one microsecond.
-This means that a program of 10,000 words or about 30,000 instructions can be swapped into core in one millisecond.
+- 1 The two processors have independent main core memories and communicate through the extended core storage (ECS), which has a latency of 4 microseconds and is capable of transferring 10 words of 60 bits each in one microsecond.
+This means that a program of 10 000 words, or about 30 000 instructions, can be swapped into core in one millisecond.
 The ECS is regarded as the normal repository for active data.
-Only one user program at a time is held in each main core memory. - 2.
-Each processor has very simple memory protection and mapping consisting of a relocation register and a bounds register. - 3.
-The entire state of a processor (i.e. all the information not in memory which is required to define a running program) can be switched in 2 microseconds. - 4.
-Input/output is handled by ten peripheral processors for each central processor.
-They all run independently, each with its own 4K × 12-bit memory.
-All can access through main memory (but not ECS), all can switch the state of the central processor, and all have exactly the same access to the input/output devices of the system.
-There are no interrupts.
+Only one user program at a time is held in each main core memory. - 2 Each processor has very simple memory protection and mapping consisting of a relocation register and a bounds register. - 3 The entire state of a processor, all the information not in memory that is required to define a running program, can be switched in 2 microseconds.